-Step 2A - Attach Winch and Crank Room Inward (for 31' to 37' models)
+Step 2A - Attach Winch and Crank Room Inward (model G37C)

 • Remove the winch from its storage area and hook onto lip of top entrance step as shown.

 - Attach the hook end of the winch belt through the looped end of seat belt material fastened to the floor of the slideout room. - Be sure the winch ratchet pawl is in the locking position (against the gear teeth) before cranking.